 Since 2006, Lilley has also been a non-executive board member of Tethys Petroleum, a Cayman Islands-based oil and gas company with drilling operations in Kazakhstan, Tajikistan and Uzbekistan.
 This was declared on the register of MPs’ financial interests.
-In 2012 for example, he earned £47,000.
-And according to the Guardian he received share options worth at least $400,000. , ,
+In 2012, for example, he earned £47,000.
+And according to a 2012 article at the Guardian, he received share options worth at least $400,000. , ,

 Stance on Climate Change

 “The Government and the alarmists have to concoct a lot of feedbacks that so far have not manifested themselves to predict that in future we will see far higher rises in temperature from a given increase in CO2 than we have in the past.
 I am neither a denier of the science nor an alarmist.
 I am a lukewarmist, if one likes […] I am a global lukewarmist, and I take seriously[…]”

 Lilley continued, contending there is no scientific consensus on climate change:

 “A lot of fairy stories are attached to and latched on to a genuine scientific concern.
 The first fairy tale, which the Government foster, is the idea that there is total consensus in science at the alarmist end of the spectrum. […] The simple fact is that the science is not resolved.
 A lot of serious scientists think that although there is a measure of impact—I agree with that—the alarmist views are not upheld by the science.
 A majority may well disagree with the scientists to whom I have referred.”

 “The tendency of those committed to the theory of catastrophic man-made global warming to unquestioningly adopt the assumptions, at every stage, that maximize the expectation of calamity should alert us that groupthink is driving the movement.”

 “[Scientists] try to change the facts rather than trying to change their theory. […]”